Changing Illiteracy in the U.S. With Early Initiatives

 Imagine not being able to read the news or never being able to feel the joy of immersing yourself in a good book.
 For 20-23% of adults in the U.S., those scenarios are real.

 Literacy is the bedrock of communication and impacts all areas of our lives.
 It affects the way we learn, work, and interact with those around us.
 But the inability to read makes life significantly harder for individuals.

 But Where Does Illiteracy Stem From?

-Unfortunately, low literacy and illiteracy are challenges that stem from early childhood and have a long-lasting impact throughout adulthood.
+Unfortunately, low early literacy and illiteracy are challenges that stem from early childhood and have a long-lasting impact throughout adulthood.

 For example, students without grade-level appropriate reading comprehension skills will have a limited ability to understand essential information that will help them obtain higher education and enter into the workforce.
 It can be significantly harder to apply for jobs as an adult.
 In fact, the unemployment rate it 2-4 times higher among those without a Bachelor’s degree.

 The quality of life of an individual is greatly impacted by their inability to read, which in turn has a ripple effect on society, negatively shaping our economy as a whole.
 Poverty and illiteracy go hand in hand and illiteracy keep people trapped in a cycle of poverty.